zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Cannot find Delve debugger at ...
 Ensure it is in your "GOPATH/bin" or "PATH".

 Like the error message says, the extension cannot find `dlv`.
-This can happen if `dlv` got installed to your GOPATH which you have set using `go.gopath` in the settings.
-Since the debug adapter cannot read the settings, it is not aware of this GOPATH.
+Remember, the debug adapter cannot read the VS Code settings.

-**_Solution_**: You can either set the GOPATH as an env var outside VS Code or point PATH to the dlv binary.
-Another way is to update the `env` property in `launch.json` to have GOPATH as a env variable.
+**_Solution_**: Add the location where dlv is installed to your PATH.
+You can find this location by running `which dlv` or `where dlv`

 ### Cannot find package ".." in any of ...

-If you have set GOPATH using `go.gopath` in your settings, then the debug adapter cannot read it as the it is not aware of the settings.
+The debugger is not using the right GOPATH.
+This shouldnt happen, if it does, log a bug.

-**_Solution_**: Add the GOPATH as an env var in the `env` property in the `launch.json` file.
+**_Solution_**: Until the bug you logged is resolved, the work around is to add the GOPATH as an env var in the `env` property in the `launch.json` file.

 ### Failed to continue: "Error: spawn EACCES"